Advertisement

 Impact of Layoffs

 Layoffs have traditionally affected the employee.
 However, the employee terminated is not alone in this.
 Layoffs impact the person, the economy, and the workplace.
 These are the three main components affected by layoffs.
+You can track layoffs to see trends and how different sectors of the economy are impacted.
 One framework to examine the impact on a large scale is PSB, which examines the stakeholders' perspective on global downsizing.
 This framework examines the global perspective of positive and negative stakeholders' behaviour during downsizing.

 Related: 14 Facts About CEO Dismissals That You Should Know